$\Phi$ index: A standardized scale-independent and field-normalized citation indicator: Conclusions and outlook

 \section{Conclusions and outlook}

-In this work, we introduced the $\Phi$ index, a scale- and field-independent citation indicator.
-We explained how the $\Phi$ index is based on the Central Limit Theorem of statistics, via standardization of citation averages in a process that is similar to calculating the $z$ score and that has an elegant geometric interpretation.
-Thus, the $\Phi$ index of a random sample of $n$ scientific papers is the distance of the sample's citation average $f$ from the field citation mean $\mu$, measured (normalized) in units of the sample's standard deviation $\sigma_n = \sigma/\sqrt{n}$.
+In this work, we introduced the $\Phi$ index, a scale- and field-standardized citation indicator derived from the Central Limit Theorem.
+By standardizing citation averages in a manner analogous to the $z$-score in statistics, the $\Phi$ index corrects for the well-documented but persistently unaddressed size dependence of the Impact Factor, while simultaneously accounting for differences in citation practices across fields.
+It has an elegant geometric interpretation: it measures how far a journal's citation average lies from the field mean, in units of the standard deviation expected for a randomly formed journal of the same size.

-We described a simple numerical check for testing any citation indicator for scale- and field-independence.
-We then applied the $\Phi$ index to scientific journals.
-We compared $\Phi$-index with citation-average ($f$) rankings for journals using data from the 2020 Journal Citation Reports.
-We showed how the scale standardization of the $\Phi$ index corrects for the scale bias in $f$ rankings, and how the field standardization allows journals from a more diverse range of fields (such as mathematics, sociology, entomology, family studies, agronomy, history, linguistics, and law) in the top 1000 slots of $\Phi$ rankings.
-The $\Phi$-index methodology is mathematically sound, statistically robust, easy to implement, and can be extended to other populations such as researchers, universities, or countries.
+We validated the $\Phi$ index using a Monte Carlo random sample test---a principled, easy-to-apply diagnostic that we propose as a standard check for any citation indicator.
+Applying the $\Phi$ index to 12,173 journals in the 2020 Journal Citation Reports, we showed that it corrects for size bias and broadens the representation of high-performing journals from traditionally underrepresented fields such as mathematics, sociology, law, history, and linguistics in the top rankings.
+We also derived a closed-form standard error, $\text{SE}(\Phi) = 1$, which yields a ready-made uncertainty framework: the 95\% confidence interval is simply $\Phi \pm 1.96$.
+This allows practitioners to move beyond strict numerical rankings toward statistically principled ratings, an approach we illustrated with a proposed tiered classification of journals.
+A preliminary study (Antonoyiannakis, 2023) further showed that the $\Phi$ index outperforms the IF as a predictor of a journal's capacity to publish papers that reach the 99$^\text{th}$ percentile of citations in their field---a promising direction for future validation.

-Future work could involve the application of the $\Phi$ index to individual researchers or universities, or a more detailed comparison of the $\Phi$ index with other field-normalized indicators for journals.
-It would also be interesting to study whether and to what extent the $\Phi$ index is vulnerable to gaming.
-Another project would be to study the extent to which the $\Phi$ index is indicative of the ``high-end'' of the underlying citation distributions, i.e., of papers that are highly cited, or even highlighted by the reputable science press.
-A preliminary study (Antonoyiannakis, 2023) showed that the $\Phi$ index is also a better descriptor of a journal's potential for capturing highly cited papers (at the 99\textsuperscript{th} percentile in their academic field per publication year) than the Impact Factor.
+Because the $\Phi$ index requires only a publication count and a citation average for within-field comparisons---quantities readily available in most bibliometric databases---it is straightforward to implement and equally applicable to departments, universities, and countries.
+Future work will explore these extensions, examine the $\Phi$ index's robustness to gaming, and develop a more detailed comparison with other field-normalized indicators such as SNIP and JCI.
+We also intend to apply the random sample test more broadly as a community diagnostic tool.